assemblee-virtuelle/semapps/website/docs/guides/ldp-server.md

 Create 'semapps' folder...
 ?
 Would you like to run 'npm install'?
 Yes
 ```
+`read-only SPARQL endpoint` install sparql service.
+If you don't install it, you onlny install ldp service.

 You can now go to the newly-created directory: